developer-onizuka/rabbitMQ_KEDA/README.md

 triggerauthentication.keda.sh/rabbitmq-consumer-trigger unchanged
 ```

 You should see rabbitmq-consumer deployment with 0 pods as there currently aren't any queue messages.
-It is scale to zero
 ```
 # kubectl get deploy
 NAME                READY   UP-TO-DATE   AVAILABLE   AGE